jic-dtool/dtool-gui-tk/SPEC.rst

 Dora the data manager is helping Becky and the other biologists in the lab manage their data.
 She has helped them work out what types of datasets they will be creating and what metadata each type of dataset needs to have.
-In order to make it easier for the biologists Dexter works with them to create metadata templates for them, where, when possible, valid values are predefined.
+In order to make it easier for the biologists Dora works with them to create metadata templates for them, where, when possible, valid values are predefined.

 Dora works with Becky to create the template and clicks on the dtool-gui